 Connection games are activities that uncover similarities and lay down foundations for future relationships.
 Examples include Two Truths and a Lie, Personal Trivia, and This or That.
 The purpose of these games is to break down barriers and help folks interact more easily, effectively, and naturally.

-What are the best connection games?
+What are the best connection games for adults?

 How do you play connection games online?

 To play connection games online, first join a video call or start a Slack thread.
 Then, name your game, explain the rules, and start chatting.
 If you are playing with a large group on Zoom or GoogleMeet, then you can send attendees to breakout rooms for more intimate conversations.